 I also added whisky to my sticky toffee sauce, which just makes the entire dessert irresistible!
 To top it all off, I added a dollop of (Scottish, if you’re lucky enough) cream!
 Trust me, you’ll want to dive into this dessert!

-I used Hamlyn’s Pinhead (steel cut) Oatmeal which is grown in Scotland, and I was so happy to learn that it was available through Amazon here in the US, so I ordered six tins before I even went to Scotland.
-I love their oatmeal, and of course you know that I will tell you you must start with good quality ingredients in order to get good quality results.
+I used Hamlyn’s Pinhead (steel cut) Oatmeal which is grown in Scotland.
+I was so happy to learn that it was available through Amazon here in the US, so I ordered six tins before I even went to Scotland.
+I love their oatmeal!
+Of course, you know that I will tell you you must start with good quality ingredients in order to get good quality results.
 You can order Hamlyn’s Oatmeal here if you are in the US.
 In the UK, it is available at Tesco and other shops (Hamlyn’s is the main sponsor of the World Porridge Making Championships).*

 I met so many wonderful people and made new friends at this event, and I know I’ll be sad if I’m not there next year, but who knows, maybe I will return and try for the Golden Spurtle!